Thirupathi379/merepo/README.md

-# merepo
+# myrepo
-This is sample repo
+This issample repo